wembikon/catch2_template/exe/README.md

 ## Building

-1. Open the room cmake folder
+1. Open the root cmake folder
 2. On the command pallete - CMake: Select a Kit - select your toolchain (e.g. Clang 12.x.x)
    * You can also just click the "wrench" icon on the taskbar to select a kit.
 3. On the command pallete - CMake: Select Variant - e.g. (Debug, Release etc.)